cocka/NoTikiriDB/README.md

 4. Compile tikirisql client
     In the terminal type:
     ```
-    # cd <TikiriDB directory>/gateway/tikirisql
+    # cd <NoTikiriDB directory>/gateway/tikirisql
     # make
     ```

 5. Configure Contiki source
-   Open the file `<TikiriDB directory>/test-apps/Makefile` with your favorite text editor and set the Contiki installation directory appropriately.
+   Open the file `<NoTikiriDB directory>/test-apps/Makefile` with your favorite text editor and set the Contiki installation directory appropriately.

-Running TikiriDB
+Running NoTikiriDB
 -----------------------------------------------------------------------------------------------

-For the sake of convenience, a saved Cooja simulation file can be used to test TikiriDB.
+For the sake of convenience, a saved Cooja simulation file can be used to test NoTikiriDB.
-The saved  simulation files are located at <TikiriDB directory>/test-apps directory.
+The saved  simulation files are located at <NoTikiriDB directory>/test-apps directory.

 To run the simulation,
 In the terminal, type:
-  `# cd <TikiriDB directory>/test-apps`
+  `# cd <NoTikiriDB directory>/test-apps`
   `# make test-app.csc`

 Or you can compile from the biginning using following commands,